COVID-19 is not going away and we'll need to live alongside it, like we do with other viruses.

 For lateral flow tests, online ordering through GOV.UK and collection from pharmacies or other community hubs will no longer be available.

 All PCR testing sites in Hertfordshire have now closed.

 Individuals can still reduce the risk of catching and passing on COVID by:

 - letting fresh air in if meeting indoors, or meeting outside

-- Face – wear a face covering in indoor settings where social distancing may be difficult, and where you will come into contact with people you don't normally meet.
+- wearing a face covering in crowded and enclosed spaces, especially where you come into contact with people you don't usually meet

 - washing your hands and following advice to ‘Catch it, Bin it, Kill it’.

 If you start to feel unwell with COVID symptoms, stay at home until you feel better, like you would if you had another illness such as a heavy cold or flu.

 Whilst you're not required to legally self-isolate, good practice means you should stay at home and minimise risks of passing a virus onto anyone around you, particularly vulnerable people.